 - Nest app: Open the app, select your camera, and check the label at the top of your video feed.

-- Home app: Open the app, then at the bottom right tap Home .
+- Home app: Open the Home app.
+Tap Favorites or Devices .
 You’ll find your camera’s tile in its assigned room with its name listed.